 Each package comes with its perks.
 Choosing the Deluxe option allows you to have 24/7 access to your tax return.
 This saves you from having to keep a personal copy, even though you should still do this.

 With TurboTax Premier, you can report cryptocurrency gains and losses.
-Cryptocurrency is still new to many CPAs and tax preparation companies, so TurboTax is taking the lead in this situation.
+Cryptocurrency is still new to many tax preparation companies, so TurboTax is taking the lead in this situation.

 This only applies if you don’t already pay for QuickBooks Self-Employed.

 You can counteract these fees by promoting TurboTax.
 If you get someone to file using TurboTax, you’ll get a $10 Amazon gift card.
 You can do this up to 20 times, and your friend will even get a 20% discount when they file their federal return.

 If you’re in the military, TurboTax has some awesome discounts.
 Anyone in the E1-E5 pay grades can use the Deluxe version for free.

 If you need a more advanced package, you’ll get $5 off any federal product.
 This $5 discount also applies to pay grades E6 and above.

 Once you enter your military W-2, TurboTax will use that to verify your rank and will apply the discount automatically.

 While you can start any TurboTax product for free, it’s hard to automatically downgrade from any of the paid versions back to the Free Edition.
 Because of this, start with the Free Edition and work your way up.

 TurboTax will notify you if you’ve selected something that requires a higher tier of software.
 So if you start with the most basic version, you can work your way up as needed.
 This also prevents you from selecting a more expensive package with unnecessary tax forms.